algolia/algoliasearch-client-objc/README.md

  * **hitsPerPage**: *(pagination parameter)* number of hits per page.<br/>Defaults to 10.
  * **searchAroundLatitude:longitude:maxDist**: ssearch for entries around a given latitude/longitude.<br/>You specify the maximum distance in meters with the **radius** parameter (in meters).<br/>At indexing, you should specify geoloc of an object with the _geoloc attribute (in the form `{"_geoloc":{"lat":48.853409, "lng":2.348800}}`)
  * **searchInsideBoundingBoxWithLatitudeP1:longitudeP1:latitudeP2:longitudeP2:**: search entries inside a given area defined by the two extreme points of a rectangle.<br/>At indexing, you should specify geoloc of an object with the _geoloc attribute (in the form `{"_geoloc":{"lat":48.853409, "lng":2.348800}}`)
+ * **queryType**: select how the query words are interpreted:
+  * **prefixAll**: all query words are interpreted as prefixes (default behavior).
+  * **prefixLast**: only the last word is interpreted as a prefix.
+This option is recommended if you have a lot of content to speedup the processing.
+  * **prefixNone**: no query word is interpreted as a prefix.
+This option is not recommended.
  * **tags**: filter the query by a set of tags.
 You can AND tags by separating them by commas.
 To OR tags, you must add parentheses.
 For example, `tag1,(tag2,tag3)` means *tag1 AND (tag2 OR tag3)*.<br/>At indexing, tags should be added in the _tags attribute of objects (for example `{"_tags":["tag1","tag2"]}` )

 ```objc